electron/electron/docs/api/session.md

 **Note:** On macOS and Windows 10 this word will be written to the OS custom dictionary as well

+#### `ses.removeWordFromSpellCheckerDictionary(word)`

+* `word` String - The word you want to remove from the dictionary

+Returns `Boolean` - Whether the word was successfully removed from the custom dictionary.

+**Note:** On macOS and Windows 10 this word will be removed from the OS custom dictionary as well

 #### `ses.loadExtension(path)`

 * `path` String - Path to a directory containing an unpacked Chrome extension